oxwhirl/smac/README.md

 # SMAC - StarCraft Multi-Agent Challenge

-[SMAC](https://github.com/oxwhirl/smac) is [WhiRL](http://whirl.cs.ox.ac.uk)'s environment for research in the field of collaborative multi-agent reinforcement learning (MARL) based on [Blizzard](http://blizzard.com)'s [StarCraft II](https://en.wikipedia.org/wiki/StarCraft_II:_Wings_of_Liberty) RTS game.
+[SMAC](https://github.com/oxwhirl/smac) is [WhiRL](http://whirl.cs.ox.ac.uk)'s environment for research in the field of cooperative multi-agent reinforcement learning (MARL) based on [Blizzard](http://blizzard.com)'s [StarCraft II](https://en.wikipedia.org/wiki/StarCraft_II:_Wings_of_Liberty) RTS game.
 SMAC makes use of Blizzard's [StarCraft II Machine Learning API](https://github.com/Blizzard/s2client-proto) and [DeepMind](https://deepmind.com)'s [PySC2](https://github.com/deepmind/pysc2) to provide a convenient interface for autonomous agents to interact with StarCraft II, getting observations and performing actions.
 Unlike the [PySC2](https://github.com/deepmind/pysc2), SMAC concentrates on *decentralised micromanagement* scenarios, where each unit of the game is controlled by an individual RL agent.

 Please refer to the accompanying [paper](https://arxiv.org/abs/1902.04043) and [blogpost](https://blog.ucldark.com/2019/02/12/smac.html) for the outline of our motivation for using SMAC as a testbed for MARL research and the initial experimental results.

 ## About

 Together with SMAC we also release [PyMARL](https://github.com/oxwhirl/pymarl) - our [PyTorch](https://github.com/pytorch/pytorch) framework for MARL research, which includes implementations of several state-of-the-art algorithms, such as [QMIX](https://arxiv.org/abs/1803.11485) and [COMA](https://arxiv.org/abs/1705.08926).

-Should you have any question, please reach to [Mikayel Samvelyan](https://samvelyan.com/).

 Data from the runs used in the paper is included [here](https://github.com/oxwhirl/smac/releases/download/v1/smac_run_data.json). **These runs are <ins>outdated</ins> based on recent changes in StarCraft II.
 If you ran your experiments using the current version of SMAC, you mustn't compare your results with the ones provided here.**